Romathonat/vulgaireDevEntries/CNNarticle/CNNarticle.md

 ![First iteration image](https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/CNNarticle/iteration1.jpg)

-As you can see, most of faces are detected, but some non-faces are detected.
+As you can see, most of faces are detected, but some non-faces are also detected.
 In addition, we had many detections, and our goal was to detect faces with just a single square or a single circle per face !

 ##Second iteration
-To solve the many squares problem, we used a clustering technique : DBSCAN.
+To solve the many squares problem, we used a clustering algorithm : DBSCAN.
 You can read more about it [here](https://en.wikipedia.org/wiki/DBSCAN).
-In short, it detects higher densities.
-Here we detected higher densities of square, and placed a circle on it.
+In short, it detects highest densities.
+Here we detected highest densities of square, and placed a circle on it.

 ![](https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/CNNarticle/cluster.jpg)

-With good parameters, it was very good !
+With correct parameters, it was pretty good !

 ##Third iteration
 We wanted to increase our detection precision.
 First we tried to change our architecture, but it was not very concluding.